• Skip to primary navigation

 Ketchup

-I prefer to use natural ketchup, which uses cane sugar instead of high fructose corn syrup.
+I prefer to use natural ketchup without high fructose corn syrup.

 Trader Joe’s is my regular brand.
 It’s made with tomato puree, cane sugar, vinegar, salt, and spices.